Red Umbrella Fund pursues three mutually-reinforcing strategies:

-In addition to these three key strategies, the Red Umbrella Fund is committed to participatory governance where a majority of the people involved in our governance and grantmaking structures will always be sex workers.
+In addition to these three key strategies, Red Umbrella Fund is committed to participatory governance where a majority of the people involved in our governance and grantmaking structures will always be sex workers.

 Our funding is all for sex worker-led groups and networks engaged in rights based work.
 We do not tell grantees what they should spend their money on, or the kind of work they should be doing to improve the rights of sex workers.
 We provide core funding that is flexible to the needs of each group.
 This can be used for any kind of expense – for example: rent, salaries, training, capacity building, registration, networking activities or organisational development.
 Although all our initial grants were for one year only, we are working towards multi-year grants during this strategic planning period to support sustainability.

 Capacity building and technical assistance

 Few donors are supporting sex worker-led groups and networks to develop their own organisational capacity, particularly within a human rights framework.
 In line with our commitment to a sex worker-led, participatory approach, our focus is on developing peer-led capacity building, including the use of community consultants.
 This values the existing skills within the movement and enables sex worker-led organisations and networks to share and benefit from the expertise of their peers.
 Our core funding grants can include costs for capacity building and technical assistance as identified by grantees as their priority.
-The Secretariat of the Red Umbrella Fund also provides technical support to grantees, if needed, on preparing for, managing and reporting on their grant.
+The Secretariat of Red Umbrella Fund also provides technical support to grantees, if needed, on preparing for, managing and reporting on their grant.